MESAHub/mesa-website/09-best-practices.markdown

 \citet{Buchler1976}.
 Electron conduction opacities are from
 \citet{Cassisi2007}.

 Nuclear reaction rates are from JINA REACLIB \citep{Cyburt2010} plus additional tabulated weak reaction rates \citet{Fuller1985, Oda1994, Langanke2000}.
-Screening is, for MESA versions before 11701, depends on the prescriptions of
-\citet{Salpeter1954,Dewitt1973,Alastuey1978,Itoh1979}.
-For MESA versions after 11701, screening is included via the prescription of \citet{Chugunov2007}.
+(For MESA versions before 11701): Screening is included via the prescriptions of \citet{Salpeter1954, Dewitt1973, Alastuey1978, Itoh1979}.
+(For MESA versions 11701 or later): Screening is included via the prescription of \citet{Chugunov2007}.
 Thermal neutrino loss rates are from \citet{Itoh1996}.

 {% endhighlight %}

 Note that this only summarizes the "default" capabilities, of the currently